The Great Pacific Garbage Patch

 It covers an estimated 1.6 million square kilometres – three times the size of France!
 But it is only one of FIVE offshore plastic accumulation zones in the world’s oceans.

 Not only does plastic pollution pose risks for the safety and health of marine animals, but there are health and economic implications for humans as well.

 Like so much that we do to our planet, because we are not faced with the evidence on a daily basis, it is difficult to appreciate the consequences of our actions… And without understanding, there is unlikely to be any motivation to do anything about it.

 The Endurance Limits Team want to use their challenge to highlight this issue and the devastation being reaped upon the natural world.

-We also want to raise some money for The Marine Conservation Society’s “Clean Seas” programme.
+We want to raise money for The Marine Conservation Society’s “Clean Seas” programme and their microfibres work.